mohammadkhizerkhan/triangle/README.md

 # triangle
-This app contains different functionalites on triangle problems like:
-1>Checking if our three angles can make triangle or not.
-2>Calculating the hypotenuse.
+This app contains different functionalites on triangle problems like:\n 1>Checking if our three angles can make triangle or not.\n 2>Calculating the hypotenuse.
 3>Calculating the area of a triangle by different approaches like: a>If we have base and height length.